-If your surgery is not urgent, it may be beneficial for you to shed some kilos first to lower your risk of surgical complications and speed up your recovery.
-Whether it’s a breast augmentation or a tummy tuck, your weight can significantly impact the outcome of your cosmetic surgery.
+If your surgery is not urgent, it may be suggested for you to shed some kilos first.
+Not only can it lower your risk of surgical complications but it can also speed up your recovery.

 What are the Surgical Complications associated with being Overweight or Obese?

-The following are the common complications that you may experience if you have a very high BMI or unhealthy weight:
+Common Surgical complications if you have a high BMI or unhealthy weight include;

 - In a study of obese individuals, researchers found that obesity-induced macronutrient and micronutrient deficiencies can delay the wound healing process.

-- In another study, obese individuals were found to be at higher risk for delayed wound healing due to impaired blood circulation that occurs in fat tissue.
+- Whilst, in another study, obese individuals were found to be at higher risk for delayed wound healing due to impaired blood circulation that occurs in fat tissue.

-- Increased incidence of infection: Evidence suggests that obese individuals are more prone to infection, which can delay the wound healing process.
+- Evidence suggests that obese individuals are more prone to infection, which can delay the wound healing process.

 - A study reported that hypovascularity (blood vessel deficiency) in obese individuals increases the risk of infections by decreasing the migration of immune system cells into the wound area.